 - a portmanteau of Financial Technology.
 What is Fintech?

 FinTech or Financial Technology is a dynamic segment where finance and technology merges to disrupt traditional financial sector, business models and banking structures.
 It is a movement that brings transformative innovations to financial services through the application of emerging technologies such as blockchain, artificial intelligence, big data and more.
 Gaining significant momentum in the recent years, this disruptive technology has opened up many doors of opportunities that enable convenience, personalization, and flexibility.
-Last year, FinTech sector raised $36.6 of venture capital investments across 2,304 deals globally.
+Last year, FinTech sector raised $36.6 billion of venture capital investments across 2,304 deals globally.

 In this blog post, we are going to shed light into the potential applications of FinTech in banking and finance industry.
 1. Peer to Peer lending

 Also known as “Marketplace lending or Crowdsourcing”, peer-to-peer lending (P2P lending) has been gaining immense popularity in recent years.
 According to the research findings published by Morgan Stanley, P2P lending companies could raise up to $480 billion in loans by 2020.
 Driven by technology, modern P2P lending is a business innovation that connect borrowers and lenders directly, making the returns effectively much higher.
 P2P companies operate online and provide a platform to offer identity verification, loan approval, loan servicing and legal compliances.
 Since these financial technology companies

 manage the funds coming in from many disparate sources, it cuts out the middleman and overhead fees, thereby improving the economic efficiency of lending and investments.